cpyup/neighborhood_library/README.md

 - Prints display of currently unavailable inventory
 - Provides options to check a book back in or return to the main menu

+#### Check-In (Action)

+- This sub-menu handles user input when submitting a request to mark a book as returned
+- Error handling directs user to attempt a new input, navigate to Home Page, or display list of checked out titles again